telosnetwork/telos-docs/docs/learn/defi_guide/sTLOS_integration.md

 ## RUNDOWN

 The Telos EVM staking functionality revolves around 2 EVM smart contracts: the [__STLOS contract__](https://github.com/telosnetwork/stlos/blob/dev/contracts/StakedTLOS.sol), which represent shares of the deposited TLOS, and the [__TelosEscrow contract__](https://github.com/telosnetwork/stlos/blob/dev/contracts/TelosEscrow.sol), which locks up any TLOS deposited for a configurable amount of time.

 When funds are withdrawn from the STLOS contract, they are automatically sent over to the TelosEscrow contract and will only be withdrawable from there after a defined amount of time has passed.

 ## CONTRACTS

 ### STLOS Contract

-The [STLOS contract](https://github.com/telosnetwork/stlos/blob/dev/contracts/StakedTLOS.sol) is based on the [ERC4262 tokenized vault standard](https://docs.openzeppelin.com/contracts/4.x/api/token/erc20#ERC4626).
+The [STLOS contract](https://github.com/telosnetwork/stlos/blob/dev/contracts/StakedTLOS.sol) is based on the [ERC4262 tokenized vault standard](https://docs.openzeppelin.com/contracts/4.x/api/token/erc20#ERC4626) which implements ERC20.

-Users deposit their TLOS and get equivalent STLOS tokens in return that represent their deposit.
+- Users deposit their TLOS and get equivalent STLOS tokens in return that represent their deposit.
-Rewards sent to the contract every 30 minutes by the native [exrsrv.tf contract](https://github.com/telosnetwork/telos-distribute/blob/stlos/src/eosio.tedp.cpp) increase the TLOS price of STLOS over time.
+- Rewards are sent to the contract every 30 minutes by the native [exrsrv.tf contract](https://github.com/telosnetwork/telos-distribute/blob/stlos/src/eosio.tedp.cpp) which increase the TLOS price of STLOS over time.
-Users can use their STLOS tokens like any other ERC20 token.
+- Users can use their STLOS tokens like any other ERC20 token.
-On withdrawl from the contract, STLOS shares are converted back to TLOS which is then deposited, under the user address, directly to the __TelosEscrow contract__ (see below).
+- On withdrawl from the contract, STLOS shares are converted back to TLOS which is then deposited, under the user address, directly to the __TelosEscrow contract__ (see below).

 The main functions are:

 `depositTLOS(): uint256`